Our story begins in Bastion, in the shadowy parking lot beneath the offices of the People’s Paperworks

 Red Ghost stopped making carriages in ’25.
 They tried tires for a while, but the market was already owned.
 In ’42, the executives made a choice that changed the borough: they built a machine designed to outrun the city.

-Starting in ’42 they made a series of automobiles with combustion engines that would last longer and drive further than the modern electric car.
-Their flagship model, the Banshee, was manufactured in Bastion from ’44 to ’57 until the allegedly-toxic fumes of the colloquially-and-pejoratively-named Deep Country Machinery turned the city against the entire borough.
+They made a series of automobiles with combustion engines that would last longer and drive further than the modern electric car.
+Their flagship model, the Banshee, was manufactured in Bastion from ’44 to ’57 until the allegedly-toxic fumes of the Deep Country Machinery turned the city against the entire borough.
 Still, curiosity compilers and machine whisperers alike hold the RG Banshees produced in that time in high regard as a safe and reliable way of travelling outside of Bastion.
 But who would ever do that?

 BASTION, ’73